 Jonathan’s ownership of his problem made his mother proud of him, but her real satisfaction with treatment lay in the results.
 Before light therapy, she said, Jonathan was like a drooping plant that hadn’t been watered for a long time.
 Resolving his sleep problem was like watering that plant, like bringing half-dead leaves to life in Louisville, Kentucky.
 It was solving the problem of the New York teen on California time.

-Search Sleep Phase Delay, Sleep Phase Advance, and other sleep topics in Ask the Doctor.
+Search Sleep Phase Delay, Sleep Phase Advance, and other sleep topics in Ask Our Experts.